phillip-keldenich/reputation-simulator/README.md

 Normally, MacOS comes with a pre-installed version of python3.
 If you would rather not use this version, you can use HomeBrew to install a newer version of python3.
 You can find instructions on how to install HomeBrew on the [HomeBrew website](https://brew.sh/).
 Once you have installed python3, you can install the dependencies using `pip` (see the instructions for Linux above).

 ### Other operating systems
 If you are using another operating system, you can find instructions on how to install python 3 and the dependencies on the [python website](https://www.python.org/downloads/).

-In particular for Windows, you may also want to check out the [Anaconda distribution](https://www.anaconda.com/products/individual), which comes with python 3 and many useful packages pre-installed (including our dependencies).
+In particular for Windows, you may also want to check out the [Anaconda distribution](https://www.anaconda.com/products/individual), which comes with python 3 and many useful packages pre-installed (including our dependencies), and a GUI tool that allows you to, e.g., start a console window in which the above commands can be run.

+On Windows 10 and above, the software can also be run from a properly configured WSL (Windows Subsystem for Linux) environment, e.g., one running Ubuntu.

 ## Running the software
 The software is a simulator that can be run from the command line.